SCoPEx: Stratospheric Controlled Perturbation Experiment

 What is the location and timing of the first flight?

-We will update this page when we learn of the Committee’s decision.
-You can request notification by signing up to this SCoPEx science email list.
+You can request notification about the results of the societal engagement process and any upcoming decisions by the Advisory Committee by signing up to this SCoPEx science email list.
 You can also receive updates on the governance of the experiment by signing up to this separate SCoPEx governance mailing list, which is managed independently by the experiment's Advisory Committee.

 Why is a platform test needed before a science flight?